ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      We are a diverse team of brand strategists, marketers, and creative producers.
-With foundations across the UK broadcast media sector, we equip organisations with cultural strategy and creative advantage to engage supporters, expand their influence, and drive real impact at the grassroots level.
+      Rooted in the UK broadcast media sector, our diverse team of brand strategists, marketers, and creative producers work empower mission-driven organisations with cultural strategy and creative excellence—helping them engage supporters, expand their influence, and drive meaningful impact at the grassroots level.
     actions:
       - label: Get started
         altText: ''